BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_04.md

 the $\sigma$ estimate for salads is 21.3, whereas in the hierarchical estimate the mean of the same parameter estimate is now 25.5, and has been "pulled\" up by the means of the pizza and sandwiches category.
-Moreover, the estimates of the pizza and salad categories in the hierarchical category, while regressed towards the mean slightly, remain largely the same as the unpooled estimates.
+Moreover, the estimates of the pizza and sandwich categories in the hierarchical category, while regressed towards the mean slightly, remain largely the same as the unpooled estimates.
 Note how the estimates of each sigma are distinctly different from each other.
 Given that our observed data